Modern resume design for the modern day resume. See creative samples and follow our guide to make the best modern resume that will land you the job.

 1. Choose a professional cover letter format and layout

-- Paragraph 1: the job you’re applying to and your biggest work accomplishment.
+- First paragraph: mention the job you’re applying to and your biggest work accomplishment.

-- Paragraph 2: the top ways you fit the job.
+- Middle paragraph: describe the top ways you fit the job.

-- Paragraph 3: why you want this job and a request for the interview.
+- Final paragraph: explain why you want this job and a request for an interview.

-- Cover letter font: choose a respected font (Trebuchet, Lato, Calibri, Garamond).
+- Cover letter font: choose a respected and easily readable font (Trebuchet, Lato, Calibri, Garamond).

 Read more: Cover Letter Format